Svetlana Mironyuk

-Svetlana Vasiliyevna Mironyuk (Russian: Светлана Васильевна Миронюк) is a Russian top manager who is currently a Professor of Business Practice and Dean for Operations and Digital at SKOLKOVO School of Management.
+Svetlana Vasiliyevna Mironyuk (Russian: Светлана Васильевна Миронюк) is a Russian top manager who is currently a Professor of Business Practice, Innovation catalyst and Dean for Operations and Digital at SKOLKOVO School of Management.
 Former media executive, head and editor-in-chief of the RIA Novosti news agency, having been appointed chair of the board in 2003 and director general in 2004.
 A graduate of Moscow State University.

-Mironyuk gained her Executive MBA at the University of Chicago Booth School of Business in 2016.
+Mironyuk was born on 3 January 1968 in Moscow.
+She gained her Executive MBA at the University of Chicago Booth School of Business in 2016.
 She also holds qualifications in Behavioural Economics from Yale School of Management and in Digital Economy, Marketplaces and Fintech from Stanford Graduate School of Business.
 She is currently studying for a DBA at Bocconi University.

 Mironyuk has considerable experience of management in Russian corporations and media holdings.
 Prior to entering academia, she held management positions in a number of Russian corporations and media holdings.
-She was also a key figure in the establishment of Russia’s first independent media: NTV, Echo of Moscow and Segodnya newspaper.
+She was also a key figure in the establishment of Russia's first independent media: NTV, Echo of Moscow and Segodnya newspaper.

-Between 2003 to 2014, Mironyuk worked as Editor-in-Chief of Russia’s media holding, RIA Novosti, and oversaw the organisation’s transformation into a market leader.
+Between 2003 and 2014, Mironyuk worked as Editor-in-Chief of Russia's media holding, RIA Novosti, and oversaw the organisation's transformation into a market leader.
 From 2016 to 2018, she led a similar transformation in marketing at Sberbank, Russia's largest bank, and PwC Russia.
-She became Professor of Business Practice at SKOLKOVO School of Management in 2016 and in 2019 was named the School’s Dean for Operations and Digital.
+She became Professor of Business Practice at SKOLKOVO School of Management in 2016 and in 2019 was named the school's Dean for Operations and Digital.